List of Girls und Panzer characters: Anime

-The commander of BC Freedom Academy's Senshado Team who rides a Renault FT17 and enjoys eating cake at all times, as a nod to the French queen Marie Antoinette.
+The commander of BC Freedom Academy's Sensha-dō team who rides a Renault FT17 and enjoys eating cake at all times, as a nod to the French queen Marie Antoinette.
 She is an extremely cunning tactician; before her Shenshado match against Ooarai she manages to quell the infighting between the Escalators and Examinators, which almost proves fatal to the Ooarai team.